Gerile3/HangThePyMan/README.md

 ## Release History

+* 0.1.2
+  * Refactored path codes.
+There shouldn't be any path problems anymore.
+  Tested on Kali Linux and Win10.
+Hopefully works on these platforms.
+If you encounter any problems make sure you have pygame installed.
 * 0.1.1
   * Added Random word function.
 (You now have 20k words to guess!)
   * Now shows what was the word if u happen to lose or win.